tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/快速入门/入门示例/创建简单的 Nginx 服务_intl_en.md

  - **Service Access**: select **Via Internet**.
  - **Load Balancer**: select according to your requirements.
  - **Port Mapping**: select TCP protocol, and set both the container port and service port to 80.
- >The security group of the service’s cluster must open the node network and container network to the Internet.
+ >!The security group of the service’s cluster must open the node network and container network to the Internet.
 It is also required to open ports 30000 to 32768 to the Internet.
 Otherwise, the problem of TKE being unusable could occur.
 For more information, see [TKE Security Group Settings](https://intl.cloud.tencent.com/document/product/457/9084).
 7. Click **Create workload** to complete the creation of the Nginx service.